NixOS/nix-pills/pills/08-generic-builders.md

 1. Exit the build on any error with `set -e`.

-2. First `unset PATH`, because it\'s initially set to a non-existent path.
+2. First `unset PATH`, because it's initially set to a non-existent path.

-3. We\'ll see this below in detail, however for each path in `$buildInputs`, we append `bin` to `PATH`.
+3. We'll see this below in detail, however for each path in `$buildInputs`, we append `bin` to `PATH`.

 4. Unpack the source.

 5. Find a directory where the source has been unpacked and `cd` into it.

-6. Once we\'re set up, compile and install.
+6. Once we're set up, compile and install.

-As you can see, there\'s no reference to \"hello\" in the builder anymore.
-It still makes several assumptions, but it\'s certainly more generic.
+As you can see, there's no reference to \"hello\" in the builder anymore.
+It still makes several assumptions, but it's certainly more generic.

-Now let\'s rewrite `hello.nix`:
+Now let's rewrite `hello.nix`:

     let
       pkgs = import <nixpkgs> { };